How to Send Money FROM Mexico to U.S. Dollar Accounts

 And be forewarned that carrying more without a declaration can put you in a lot of hot water.
 Anyone carrying large sums from Mexico will immediately sound alarm bells as possible money launderers, with steep monetary penalties and possibly prison time.

-If you're traveling as a family and you attempt to divvy up $20,000 USD between four people to avoid declaring it--that won't fly either, so to speak.
-The $10k USD limit applies to the traveling party, not each person (unless traveling solo).
+If you’re traveling as a family and you attempt to divvy up $20,000 USD between four people to avoid declaring it–that won’t fly either, so to speak.
+The $10k USD limit applies to the traveling party, not each person (unless traveling solo).n

 Cryptocurrency.
 This is a newer method for transferring money across borders.
 With limited to no government oversight in many countries, crypto has long been the favored way for drug dealers and other criminal enterprises to move and hide their cash.